yorkzach/startup/README.md

 # Elevator Pitch:

 People often regard pets as part of their family.
 But when they are unable to take care of them or when they travel what should you do with your pets?
 Dog Watchers is a service to get people to walk, care, watch, love your pets as you would.
+We take care of your dogs as if they were our family.
 Don't let your pets get lonely!

 ## Design:

+Simple UI for the main dashboard page:

 ![Mock](walkerUI.jpg)